rufuziu/challenges-compass/question-1/README.md

 "Instancia k", were k is the student instance, your name and
 the number of problems solved
 - If two students solved the same number of problems,
-the worst student will be decide by alphabetical order
+the worst student will be decide by descendent alphabetical order

 I have coded two fluxs on "Main", the first is using
 resources, the second is with prompt input.